 The Company is accreting the debt discount associated with the compound embedded derivative liability to interest expense through the first put date of the 2013 8.00% Notes (April 1, 2018) using an effective interest rate method.
 The Company is marking to market the fair value of the compound embedded derivative liability at the end of each reporting period, with any changes in value reported in the consolidated statements of operations.
-The Company determines the fair value of the compound embedded derivative using a blend of a Monte Carlo simulation model and market prices.
+The Company determines the fair value of the compound embedded derivative market prices.